-Eduard Mörike (1804-1875) spent his entire life in southwest Germany, a provincial literature professor.
+Eduard Mörike (1804-1875) spent his entire life in southwest Germany, a provincial clergyman and literature professor.
 He wrote a small number of poems, which were well enough known that more famous writers like Ivan Turgenev came to visit him.
 A lot of Mörike’s verse is sweet, gentle:

 Intimation of Spring